 This family-run smallholding invites guests to come along and enjoy the stunning scenery around Kelso in the company of their furry friends.

-Apparently, the Bierhope Alpacas “love to be fussed over” – where can we book our next trip to the Scottish Borders?!
+The Bierhope Alpacas “love to be fussed over” – when can we book our next trip to the Scottish Borders?!

 Kelso Cycling Routes